 “It should prevent Facebook from imposing unfair terms on teens and their parents that place them in a position of having to say they secured informed, affirmative consent from a parent or guardian.”
 Signatories include the American Academy of Child and Adolescent Psychiatry, Berkeley Media Studies Group, Center for Digital Democracy, Consumers Union and Public Citizen.

-promising to change some of the language in its terms of service, in order to reflect how the program operates.
-Among other revisions, Facebook said it would add language requiring minors to represent
+stories ads by promising to change some of the language in its terms of service, in order to reflect how the program operates.
+Among other revisions, Facebook said it would add language requiring

 (Those weren't the only settlement terms.
 Facebook also said it would give users more control over their appearance in sponsored stories, and would pay $15 each to around 600,000 people who objected to their appearance in prior sponsored-stories ads.)